user396tien/APPLIED-DATA-SCIENCE-PROJECT/README.md

 ## Acknowledgments
 - **IBM**: For providing the course and learning materials.
 - **Coursera**: For the platform to access and complete the course.

-Explore this repository to dive into the complete workflow, methodologies, and innovative techniques employed in this capstone project.
-Whether you're a data science enthusiast, a space exploration aficionado, or a professional seeking insights into predictive modeling, this project offers something for everyone.